Neolamarckia cadamba: Religious significance

 Kadamba is mentioned in the Bhagavata Purana.
 In North India, it is associated with Krishna while in the south it is known as "Parvati’s tree".
-Radha and Krishna are supposed to have conducted their love play in the hospitable and sweet-scented shade of the kadamba tree.
+Radha and Krishna are supposed to have played in the hospitable and sweet-scented shade of the kadamba tree.
 In the Sangam period of Tamil Nadu, Murugan of Tirupparankundram Hill of Madurai was referred to as a centre of nature worship.
 He was in the form of a spear under a kadamba tree.

 An episode from the life of Krishna narrates of when he stole the garments of gopis when they were bathing in a pond near Vrindavan.
 Varuna, the sea-god, had forbidden nude bathing in rivers, ponds and other public places, but gopis often resorted to it.
 One day, to teach them a lesson, Krishna reached the bank of the pond where they were taking a bath and took away their garments and spread them on the branches of nearby kadamba tree.
 He himself climbed the tree and hid there behind a branch.
 After the gopis had bathed, they looked for their garments but found them missing.
 Suddenly their attention was drawn to the nearby kadamba tree by the stirring of its branches.
 When they looked up, they saw Krishna hiding there and their garments scattered all over the branches of the tree.
 Krishna insisted that they come out naked to receive their garments.
 This episode is portrayed in song, story, painting and artifacts, in the backdrop of the kadamba tree.

-Karam-Kadamba is a popular harvest festival, celebrated on the eleventh lunar day of the month Bhadra.
+Karam-Kadamba is a popular harvest festival, celebrated on the eleventh lunar day of the month Bhadrapada.
 A twig of the tree is brought and worshipped in the courtyard of the house.
 Later in the day, young ears of grain are distributed among friends and relatives.
 This festive custom has been adopted by the Tulu people.
 Onam (Kerala) and Huttari (Kodagu) are regional variants of this festival.
 Kadambotsava ("The festival of Kadamba") is also the festival that is celebrated every year by the Government of Karnataka in honor of the Kadamba kingdom, the first ruling Kingdom of Karnataka, at Banavasi, as it was here that the Kadamba kings organised the spring festival every year.

 The kadamba tree is also associated with a tree deity called Kadambariyamman.
-The kadamba, which is considered the sthalavruksham ("tree of the place") of the city that is otherwise known as Kadambavanam (kadamba forest) and is present in Meenakshi Amman Temple.
+The kadamba, which is considered the Sthala Vriksha ("tree of the place") of the city that is otherwise known as Kadambavanam (kadamba forest) and is present in Meenakshi Amman Temple, Madurai.
 A withered relic of the kadamba is also preserved there.

 In Theravada Buddhism, the kadamba tree was where Sumedha Buddha achieved enlightenment.

+Social diversions

+Pelting each other with the flowers of the kadamba tree is shown as a sport for social diversions in the Kama Sutra.